-- B9.1 The Clinical Program should collect all the data elements included in the applicable CIBMTRand maintain complete and accurate data necessary to complete the Cellular Immunotherapy Data Resource (CIDR) forms, Cellular Therapy forms or EBMT Med-A forms, or other appropriate forms to CIBMTR. - 39.1.1 Clinical Programs should submit the data specified in B9.1 to a national or international data base.

-- B9.1.2 Clinical Programs should collect the data specified in B9.1 for all patients for at least one (1) year following administration of the cellular therapy product. - B9.1.3 Clinical Programs should meet accuracy criteria established by FACT and CIBMTR. - B9.2 The Clinical Program shall define staff responsible for collecting data and, as appropriate, reporting data to institutional repositories and CIBMTR or EBMT.
+- B9.1 The Clinical Program should collect and maintain complete and accurate data necessary to complete the Cellular Immunotherapy Data Resource (CIDR) forms, Cellular Therapy Med-A forms, or other appropriate forms to CIBMTR. - B9.1.1 Clinical Programs should submit the data specified in B9.1 to a national or international data base. - B9.1.2 Clinical Programs should collect the data specified in B9.1 for all patients for at least one (1) year following administration of the cellular therapy product. - B9.1.3 Clinical Programs should meet accuracy criteria established by FACT and CIBMTR. - B9.2 The Clinical Program shall define staff responsible for collecting data and, as appropriate, reporting data to institutional repositories and CIBMTR or EBMT.